olle/content-support/README.md

 ## Gettings started

-Using `content-builder` in your project, as a library, means simply including it as a Maven dependency.
+Using `content-support` in your project, as a library, means simply including it as a Maven dependency.
 We recommend using [Jitpack](https://jitpack.io) to resolve the dependency: